-Flat top grills and planchas are really unique pieces of cooking hardware.
-A lot of people might recognise them as the grill tops that you see at teppanyaki restaurants, but they’re also widely found in the main kitchen area of a lot of other restaurants.
+Flat top grills and planchas are unique pieces of cooking hardware.
+Many might recognize them as the cookers seen at teppanyaki restaurants, but they’re also found in backyards and food trucks everywhere.

 Cleaning a grill of any kind is always a challenge, but flat top grills can prove one of the most challenging types.

 Cleaning your grill is imperative not just so it works well, but also to ensure proper food safety.
-A lot of grills come with instructions on how to clean them, but these ways don’t always work effectively.
+Many grills come with instructions on how to clean them, but these ways don’t always work effectively.

 It’s also imperative that you season it after cleaning too.
-Like with other forms of grill, seasoning offers a way of providing a coat of oil across the surfaces of the grill to help protect it from the threat of rust or general wear.
+Like with other forms of grill or smoker, seasoning coats a layer of protective oil across the surfaces, protecting it from the threat of rust or general wear.

-What are the signs that your griddle needs cleaning?
+What are the signs that your grill needs cleaning?

 How often should I clean a flat top grill?